jessesolimanc/results-verification-service/docs/database-schema.md

 ## Design principles

-**Records are immutable snapshots.** Once a run is written, it is never modified. `expected_value` in `sample_results` is denormalised from the gold standard and frozen at the time of the run — it is never backfilled if the gold standard is later updated.
+**Records are immutable snapshots.** Once a run is written, it is never modified. `expected_value` and `full_expected_metrics` in `sample_results` are denormalised from the gold standard and frozen at the time of the run — they are never backfilled if the gold standard is later updated.

 **Gold standard versions are never deleted.** When a gold standard is updated, the old version is retired by setting `superseded_at`.
 The full history of what was expected at every point in time is always intact.